 A scope is a subset of files, and/or directories in your project, to which you can limit the application of specific operations, e.g. search, code inspection, etc. Besides, you can configure coloring for each scope to see at once what sort of file you are dealing with.

-Scopes get more helpful as your project grows large.
-There are a lot of predefined scopes that cover the basic cases.
+Scopes get more helpful as your project grows larger.
+There are a lot of predefined scopes that cover basic cases.
 Additionally, you can add your custom scopes to the project.
 For example, you can create custom scopes for tests or for files you are responsible for in a team.

 In this section:

 - Shared scopes are accessible for the team members via VCS and are stored at the project level. in the misc.xml file.

 - Local scopes are intended for personal use only and are stored in your workspace in the file workspace.xml

 If necessary, you can share a local scope, make a shared scope local, or create a copy of the scope.
 For more information, see Configuring Scopes and File Colors.

 WebStorm provides a special language that enables you to flexibly define the sets of entities included in a scope.
 See Scope Language Syntax Reference for details.